netgroup/kubernetes-playground/README.md

 ### Cleaning up and re-provisioning

-If you want to re-test the initializion of the Kubernetes cluster, you can run a specific Vagrant provisioner that doesn't run during the normal provisioning phase, and then execute the normal provisioning again:
+If you want to re-test the initializion of the Kubernetes cluster, you can run two Vagrant provisioners (_cleanup_ and _mount-shared_ ) that do not run during the normal provisioning phase, and then execute the normal provisioning again:

 1. `vagrant provision --provision-with cleanup`
 1. `vagrant provision --provision-with mount-shared`
 1. `vagrant provision`

+The _cleanup_ provisioner also reboots the VMs, then the _mount-shared_ provisioner is needed to restore the shared folders between host and VMs.

 ### Quick CNI provisioning